peterjpxie/posts/head_turn/md_post/post.md

 ```

 **Notes:**
-1. dlib install will take 10-15 minutes as it will build the C++ library on real-time.
+1. dlib installation will take 10-15 minutes as it will build the C++ library on real-time.
 On Widnows, you need to install Visual Studio with C++ App Development selected first.

-2. dlib python package provides Python interface as well, you don't have to use face_recognition for production deployment, refer to this [dlib only example](http://dlib.net/face_landmark_detection.py.html) for face landmarks detection.
+2. dlib python package provides Python interface as well, so you don't have to use face_recognition for production deployment.
+Refer to this [dlib only example](http://dlib.net/face_landmark_detection.py.html) for face landmarks detection.

-3. We install Pillow for image drawing, not required for production deployment.
+3. We also install Pillow for image drawing, not required for production deployment.

 ## Understanding the Code